 External Cavity Diode Laser

 An External Cavity Diode Laser (ECDL) is a type of laser system that employs an external cavity, or optical feedback mechanism, to enhance its performance characteristics.
 In contrast to conventional diode lasers that rely solely on internal feedback, ECDLs utilize an external cavity, typically created using reflective components like diffraction gratings or mirrors.
-The external cavity provides a high level of control over the laser's output characteristics.
-In In the field of atomic, molecular, and optical physics, external cavity diode lasers (ECDLs) play a crucial role due to their numerous advantages, including a narrow linewidth, wide wavelength tunability, frequency stability, and cost-effectiveness.
-These lasers have become essential in a wide range of applications, including high-precision spectroscopy, laser cooling, and the investigation of coherent atomic processes like electromagnetically-induced transparency (EIT), as well as their importance in metrology.
-In this project, we have design a compact, fully tunable, inexpensive and simple narrow linewidth ECDL.
+This provides a high level of control over the laser's output characteristics.

 ECDL Laser